oboril/mocca_interview_question/readme.md

 data, time, wavelength = read_empower('sample1.arw')
 ```

 You are given two chromatograms of the same reaction, which were however recorded by different scientists.
 The data from `sample1.arw` seems to be just fine, but the peaks from `sample2.arw` have unexpected elution times.
+However, on other software the both chromatograms seem to be correct.

 If you installed everything correctly, the script `test.py` should run and show the chromatogram data.
 Note that this is a minimal example and not production code.